 ]]>

-https://blog.detassigny.net/posts/6/you-need-to-write-tests Thu, 10 Jan 2019 23:59:33 +0100 Gabriel de Tassigny
+http://blog.detassigny.net/posts/6/you-need-to-write-tests Thu, 10 Jan 2019 23:59:33 +0100 Gabriel de Tassigny

-I gave up on Android https://blog.detassigny.net/posts/5/i-gave-up-on-android I had been using Google's mobile OS for a while, but now it's time to say goodbye...
+I gave up on Android http://blog.detassigny.net/posts/5/i-gave-up-on-android I had been using Google's mobile OS for a while, but now it's time to say goodbye...
 This is the story of why I used Android phones, and why I recently switched to iOS.
 Therefore, I will talk about both Google and Apple since they're the only two real options on this market.

 Let's be clear, I always enjoyed Apple products.
 However, they tend to be a bit pricey.